-- 9.1 The band recognises that individuals with SEND can face additional safeguarding challenges and understands that further barriers may exist when determining abuse and neglect in this group of individuals. - 9.2 Members will be aware of the following: - Certain indicators of abuse, such as behaviour, mood and injury, may relate to the individual's SEND without further exploration; however, it should never be assumed that a child's indicators relate only to their SEND; - Individuals with SEND can be disproportionally impacted by things like bullying, without outwardly showing any signs; - Communication barriers may exist, as well as difficulties in overcoming these barriers.
+- 9.1 The band recognises that individuals with SEND can face additional safeguarding challenges and understands that further barriers may exist when determining abuse and neglect in this group of individuals. - 9.2 Members will be aware of the following: - Certain indicators of abuse, such as behaviour, mood and injury, may relate to the individual's SEND without further exploration; however, it should never be assumed that a child's indicators relate only to their SEND; - Individuals with SEND can be disproportionally impacted by things like bullying, without outwardly showing any signs; - Communication challenges may exist, as well as difficulties in overcoming these challenges.
+The Band will endeavour to work with these individuals to ensure that their support needs are met in an appropriate manner where possible.